SarthakZunjure17/AI-Powered-Smart-Traffic-Management-System/README.md

 ## 📌 Project Overview

-The **AI-Powered Smart Traffic Management System** is an academic project designed to simulate how **computer vision and intelligent control logic** can be used to improve urban traffic flow — especially during **emergency situations**.
+The **AI-Powered Smart Traffic Management System** is an **academic simulation project** that demonstrates how **computer vision and intelligent control logic** can improve traffic flow at road intersections — especially during **emergency situations**.

-The system detects **emergency vehicles (ambulance, police, fire brigade)** from traffic videos using **YOLOv8**, and dynamically modifies traffic signals to give **priority clearance** to the emergency lane while ensuring safe transitions using **yellow signals**.
+The system uses **YOLOv8 object detection** to identify emergency vehicles such as **ambulances, police vehicles, and fire brigades** from traffic videos.
+Once an emergency vehicle is detected, the system dynamically **prioritizes the corresponding traffic lane** while maintaining **safe signal transitions** using a **YELLOW buffer phase**.

+This project focuses on:
+- Practical traffic logic
+- Safety-aware signal transitions
+- Clear and explainable system behavior
-This project focuses on **real-world practicality**, **safety**, and **clear system behavior**, making it ideal for academic evaluation and demonstrations.
+making it suitable for **final-year project evaluation and live demonstrations**.

 ---

 ## 🎯 Key Objectives

 - Detect emergency vehicles using AI-based object detection
-- Prioritize traffic signals dynamically for emergency lanes
+- Dynamically prioritize traffic signals for emergency lanes
-- Ensure **safe signal transitions** using GREEN → YELLOW → RED logic
+- Ensure **safe GREEN → YELLOW → RED transitions**
-- Provide a **web-based dashboard** for visualization and control
+- Provide a **web-based dashboard** for monitoring and control
-- Simulate **admin override** functionality for traffic authorities
+- Simulate **admin override functionality** for traffic authorities

 ---